Critical Role: Vox Machina Origins: Volume 3

+Volume 4

+The fourth volume was announced in January 2024 – the first issue of this six issue miniseries was released on May 29, 2024.
+Houser, Sousa, and Maher are returning as writer, colorist and letterer, respectively, with new artist Noah Hayes.
+The sixth and final issue is scheduled for release on April 2, 2025.

 Reception

-Sales
+Accolades and sales

 In The New York Times Best Seller list for November 2019, Critical Role: Vox Machina Origins Volume 1 was 12th in "Graphic Books and Manga".
 In USA Today's Best Seller list for October 24, 2019, Critical Role: Vox Machina Origins Volume 1 was 96th.
 In the Diamond Comic Distributors' "Best-Selling Graphic Novels" sales list, Critical Role: Vox Machina Origins Volume 1 was 8th in October 2019 and 27th in the January 2020 list; in their "Top 500 Graphic Novels: Year 2019", the trade paperback was 57th "based on total unit sales of products invoiced".
 In 2019, Critical Role: Vox Machina Origins was Dark Horse's 6th best selling title with 19,000 copies sold.
+Academic Emily Friedman, in the book Roleplaying Games in the Digital Age: Essays on Transmedia Storytelling, Tabletop RPGs and Fandom (2021), commented that success of the first volume led to the publication of the second volume – "no small part of the success of these comics is their direct connection to the primary diegesis of the first campaign, providing access to elements of the plot that were previously unknown save to the players of the home game".

 In The New York Times Best Seller list for September 2020, Critical Role: Vox Machina Origins Volume 2 was 13th in "Graphic Books and Manga".
 In Publishers Weekly's "Best-selling Books Week Ending August 23, 2020", Critical Role: Vox Machina Origins Volume 2 was 6th in "Trade Paperbacks".
 In USA Today's Best Seller list for August 27, 2020, Critical Role: Vox Machina Origins Volume 2 was 109th.
+In 2020, the first volume was Dark Horse's 7th best selling title with 18,000 copies sold and the second volume was Dark Horse's 10th best selling title with 17,000 copies sold; the library edition containing both volumes sold "around 9600 copies".
+Brian Hibbs, in The Beat's analysis of 2021 comics sales, commented that "the third big success for Dark Horse in licensed comics is Critical Role: Vox Machina Origins, where the big hardcover of Series 1 & 2 comes in as their #9 best-seller with almost 17k sold".
+In December 2022, Jody Houser was 13th on NPD BookScan's "Top 20 Author Graphic Novels" for Critical Role: Vox Machina Origins Volume 3.

+Colorist Diana Sousa was nominated for the "Eisner Award for Best Coloring" at the 2023 Eisner Awards for her work on Critical Role: Vox Machina Origins, The Mighty Nein Origins: Yasha Nydoorin, The Mighty Nein Origins: Fjord Stone, and The Mighty Nein Origins: Caleb Widogast.